PitPik/VOM/README.md

 // convenient for storing items that don't belong to the model.
 JSON.strigify
 // can then better deal with the model...

+addProperty(property, item, path, readonly)
+// Adds a property to a model item.
+Whole path is needed to determine the property (foo.bar)
+// if it is not in the root of the item.

 destroy()
 // Removes all items from the model and cleans up internal models for garbage collection.
 ```